glideapps/glide-data-grid/core/API.md

 -   `LoadingCell` is currently rendered empty, but should be used for data that's not loaded in yet.
 -   `ProtectedCell` is for data that the user isn't supposed to see, for example other user's passwords.
 -   `DrilldownCell` displays bubbles with a small thumbnail and text.
+-   `CustomCell` a cell designed to be used as a base type for all custom cells.

 ```ts
 export type GridCell = EditableGridCell | BubbleCell | RowIDCell | LoadingCell | ProtectedCell | DrilldownCell;